Russ George: Planktos iron dissolving attempt (2007)

-Haida Salmon Restoration Corporation
+Haida Salmon Restoration Corporation experiment (2012)

+George was CEO and chief scientist of the Haida Salmon Restoration Corporation (HSRC), which was formed when the Haida village of Old Massett invested $2.5 million to initiate an iron-fertilization project to boost local salmon populations.

+Iron dumping

+According to Wired, in July 2012, "a renegade American businessman," George, "decided to trigger an algae bloom to absorb some carbon dioxide from the atmosphere—an attempt at geoengineering, a tech-based approach to combating climate change."
+Wired called it "the largest known geoengineering experiment at the time."
 In 2012, the Haida Salmon Restoration Corporation decided on conducting an 'ocean pasture restoration experiment' by spreading more than 100 tonnes of an iron-rich dirt-like substance over a large area in the Pacific Ocean.
 Russel George was chosen to act as the lead scientist of this operation.

 In July 2012, George departed from Victoria with a crew of 11 on a chartered fishing vessel named the Ocean Pearl, loaded with 100 tons of iron-rich nutrient.
 The vessel exited the Strait of Juan de Fuca and headed northwards into the Gulf of Alaska until they reached the currents known as the Haida Eddies, approximately 200 miles westward of the coast of Haida Gwaii.
 The crew spent the next weeks zigzagging the ship over the ocean while mixing the 4 000 50-lb bags of nutrients with seawater and pumping them overboard using a hose before returning to Victoria to take 20 more tons of nutrient aboard to repeat the process in August.
 As of 2022, this remains by far the largest Iron fertilization operation in history.
+George claimed this resulted in increased growth of phytoplankton over 10,000 square miles.